 Question 6 (10%).
 Chi-Square.

 Nutrition and illness are related in a complex way.
-If the diet is inadequate, the abiliy to resist infection can be impaired and illness results.
+If the diet is inadequate, the ability to resist infection can be impaired and illness results.
 On the other hand, some illnesses cause lack of appetite, so that poor nutrition can be the result of illness.

-In a study of morbidity and nutritional status in 1165 children from Delhi, India; data were obtained on nutrition and illness.
+In a study of morbidity and nutritional status in 1165 children from Delhi, India, data were obtained on nutrition and illness.
 Nutrition was described by a standard method as normal or as one of 4 levels of inadequate: I, II, III, and IV.

-For purposes of analysis, the two most severely undernourished groups II and IV were combined.
+For purposes of analysis, the two most severely undernourished groups III and IV were combined.
 One part of the study examined four categories of illness during the past year: upper respiratory infection (URI), diarrhea, URI and diarrhea, and none.